zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Simon: I appreciate your concern, but I’m not a lif er, that’s for sure.

 Maggie: But you’ve moved three times in the past th ree years.
 Aren’t you afraid of being considered unstable or disloyal?
-It’s norm ally considered career suicide to move from job to job.
+It’s normally considered career suicide to move from job to job.

 Simon: I know that some people spend 20 years in the same company, climbing the corporate ladder and working toward their pensi on, but that’s just not me.